 - The Ultimate Guide to Sex After 50: How to Maintain – or Regain! – a Spicy, Satisfying Sex Life, Joan Price's new, definitive, in-depth guide to sex and aging.

 - Naked at Our Age: Talking Out Loud about Senior Sex, winner Outstanding Self-Help Book 2012 from the American Society of Journalists and Authors and 2012 Book Award from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).

 - Better Than I Ever Expected: Straight Talk about Sex After Sixty, Joan's sexy memoir.

 Joan is now age 74, and she still loves sex.

 "I plan to continue to celebrate the sexual pleasure my body can give me.
-Things may change, and I will adapt to them, but I say, sex has no expiration date," said Price quoted in a recent article in Next Avenue
+Things may change, and I will adapt to them, but I say, sex has no expiration date," said Price, quoted in a recent article in Next Avenue.

 "Residents in long-term care get no privacy, so how can they explore their sexuality with another resident or solo when they can't lock the door?" she said.
 In fact, many facilities' policies are "archaic, regressive and even ageist," according to a 2015 article in Time magazine.

-Price says that if you're not in a relationship there are still many reasons to keep the sexual urge alive.
-Physical and emotional benefits will benefit quality of life.
+Price says that if you're not in a relationship, there are still many reasons to keep the sexual urge alive.
+Physical and emotional benefits will benefit the quality of life.
 Often both adult children and facility management don't want to address or acknowledge the issue.
 Concerns about the ability to consent, privacy, and liability make the subject difficult to manage.

 LTC Facilities Deal With Issues of Human Companionship